 - 1. When a teacher is required to pay the cost of a Teacher teaching on Call ("TTOC" in accordance with the articles of the collective agreement set out below, that cost will be set in accordance to the terms of this memorandum of understanding. - Article F.20 Joint Professional Development - Article G.26.2 and G.26.3 Public or Civic Duty - Article G.27 Early Leave for Summer Studies - 2.
-The cost per day of a TTOC effective:

-July 1, 2019 \$373.97 July 1, 2020 \$381.45 July 1, 2021 \$387.95

-- 3. The cost set out in Section 2 above will increase proportionate to any increase in the wages or benefits of TTOCs, as those increases become effective. - 4.
+The cost per day of a TTOC effective: - July 1, 2022 \$400.52 July 1, 2023 \$427.55 July 1, 2024 \$440.38 - 3.
+The cost set out in Section 2 above will increase proportionate to any increase in the wages or benefits of TTOCs, as those increases become effective. - 4.
 The intent of this memorandum of understanding is that the cost of a TTOC should approximate the average cost of a TTOC paid by the district each year.
-If either P.R.D.T.U. of S.D. #52 believes that the rate determined in accordance with this memorandum does not fairly reflect that average cost, then that party will give notice to the other party to meet and review the terms of this memorandum.
+If either P.R.D.T.U. or S.D. #52 believes that the rate determined in accordance with this memorandum does not fairly reflect that average cost, then that party will give notice to the other party to meet and review the terms of this memorandum.
 If the parties are not able to agree on changes to the terms of this memorandum, then the party who requested the meeting may refer the matter to arbitration pursuant to Article A.6.6.